NVIDIA/NVFlare/integration/nemo/examples/supervised_fine_tuning/README.md

 COMBINED: The first human to set foot on the Moon was Neil Armstrong.
 FEDAVG: The first person to travel to space was Neil Armstrong, who set foot on the moon in 1969.
 ```
-Note that models mostly gives plausible answers, but ALPACA-finetuned model in fact gives misinformation, since it should be Yuri Gagarin who is the first human to orbit the Earth.
+Note that models mostly give plausible answers, but the ALPACA-finetuned model, in fact, gives misinformation since it should be Yuri Gagarin who is the first human to orbit the Earth.
 On the other hand, the model trained on the combined dataset, as well as the FL model trained with FedAvg, are able to generate a more accurate answer.

 Next, we ask the model to answer a question according to a given context, one instance from [SQuAD dataset](https://rajpurkar.github.io/SQuAD-explorer/).